 Western Interstate Commission for Higher Education Workforce Brief - Nevada

 According to the Western Interstate Commission for Higher Education, Nevada is the fastest growing state in the nation.
 By 2010, Nevada employment should increase by 35%, with 385,000 more jobs than it had in 2000.
-Healthcare will see greater growth than any other professional sector.
+Healthcare is expected to see greater growth than many other professional sectors.

 Pharmacy technician jobs are among the 15 fastest growing in the state.
 In fact, the need for pharmacy technicians is currently outpacing Nevada's growth.
 It's safe to say that certified pharmacy technicians should find plentiful job opportunities available in Nevada.